MyCryptoHQ/support.mycrypto.com/src/content/getting-started/backing-up-your-new-wallet.md

 MyCrypto is not a web wallet and cannot recover your private key or password, access your account, move funds, recover funds, nor cancel/reverse transactions.

 We are a client-side interface that allows you to interact with the Ethereum blockchain.
-Please secure & back up your key like the millions of dollars it could some day be worth.
+Please secure & back up your key like the millions of dollars it could someday be worth.

 ### Related Reading